The effect of local chemical ordering on dislocation activity in multi-principle element alloys: a three-dimensional discrete dislocation dynamics study: Computational Method

 where $T$ is the temperature, $k$ is Boltzmann's constant, $\dot{\varepsilon}$ is the experimental strain rate, and $\dot{\varepsilon}_0 = 10^{4}\text{s}^{-1}$ is a reference strain rate \cite{varvenne_theory_2016}.
 Additionally, the energy barrier and the dislocation Peierls stress can be expressed as \cite{varvenne_theory_2016}:

 and

-where $\mu$ is the shear modulus, $\nu$ the Poisson ratio, $b$ is the Burgers vector magnitude, $f_1(w_c) = 0.35$ and $f_2(w_c) = 5.70$ are core coefficients \cite{varvenne_theory_2016}, and $\alpha=0.125$ is the line-tension parameter for various FCC MPEAs \cite{yin_origin_2020}.
+where $\mu$ is the shear modulus, $\nu$ the Poisson ratio, $b$ is the Burgers vector magnitude, $f_1(w_c) = 0.35$ and $f_2(w_c) = 5.70$ are core coefficients \cite{varvenne_theory_2016}, and $\alpha=0.125$ is the line-tension parameter for various FCC MPEAs \cite{Yin2020b}.
+Using Eqns.\,({\ref{eq:solute_stress}})-({\ref{eq:deltaeb}}) with these parameters, the yield stress estimated analytically was shown to be in good agreement with experimental measurements for various FCC alloys at different temperatures \cite{varvenne_theory_2016,varvenne_solute_2017,jiao2018thermo}.
 The term $\sum_i c_i\left(\Delta\bar{V}^2_i+\sigma^2_{\Delta V_i}\right)$ in Eqs. (\ref{eq:tauzero}) and (\ref{eq:deltaeb}) quantifies the misfit of solute $i$ compared to the average alloy, where $\Delta\bar{V}_i = V_i - \bar{V}$ is the misfit volume of each solute, $V_i$ is the atomic volume of solute $i$ calculated from the atomic radii, $\bar{V} = \sum_i c_i V_i$ is the average volume, $c_i$ the solute concentration, and $\sigma_{\Delta V_i}$ is the standard deviation of the misfit volume \cite{varvenne_theory_2016, varvenne_solute_2017}.
 The standard deviation of the misfit volume represents the fluctuations in the local chemical environment around the solute site that affect the solute-dislocation interactions in non-dilute alloys such as the ones studied here.
 The atomic radii of the different elements used in the current study are listed in Table\,\ref{tab:atomic_radii}.

 It should be noted that Eq. (\ref{eq:solute_stress}) is valid when the applied shear stress $0.2 < \tau/\tau_\mathrm{c}^0 < 1$, i.e. for intermediate temperatures between $\approx\,$300K and $\approx\,$1000K.
-For higher temperatures or lower stresses (i.e. $\tau_\mathrm{c}/\tau_\mathrm{c}^0 < 0.2$), Leyson and Curtin suggested that a power-law formulation can better capture the experimental results \cite{leyson_solute_2012}.
+For higher temperatures or lower stresses (i.e. $\tau_\mathrm{c}/\tau_\mathrm{c}^0 < 0.2$), Leyson and Curtin suggested that a power-law formulation can better capture the experimental results \cite{LEYSON20123873}.
 However, since the current study is restricted to room temperature response, only the formulation for intermediate temperatures is considered here.